 5. Purchase (or Make) Décor & Party Favors

-If your party is at a rented venue, there is a good chance that they will decorate for you – and might even supply party favours.
-However, if you need to supply favours and decorate yourself, you can do that a couple of diverse ways.
+If your party is at a rented venue, there is a good chance that they will decorate for you – and might even supply party favors.
+However, if you need to supply favors and decorate yourself, you can do that a couple of diverse ways.

 - Birthday banner/sign